-Disney Movie Magic – In a surprise move starting Summer 2017, Walt Disney World has introduced a new projection show on Grauman’s Chinese Theater (Great Movie Ride), which lasts 10 minutes and occurs 30 minutes before “Star Wars: A Galactic Spectacular.”
+Disney Movie Magic – In a surprise move starting Summer 2017, Walt Disney World has introduced a new projection show on Grauman’s Chinese Theater, which lasts 10 minutes and occurs 30 minutes before “Star Wars: A Galactic Spectacular.”
 Disney Movie Magic includes many Disney live-action movies, including Beauty and the Beast, Pirates of the Caribbean, Indiana Jones, Jungle Book, and Tron!

 Neon Jungle – Take the time for a slow stroll out of the park upon exiting, taking your time to look at and photograph all the beautiful neon signs.
 The good news here is that even though it’ll be dark out, the neon is so bright that it’s easy to photograph at night.